Blog Fitness Fitness Tips Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 Shoulder Mobility Exercises & Stretches For Better Range Of Motion

 We use our shoulders a lot throughout the day.
 Whether it’s during simple activities such as typing on our computer or phone, shrugging, or doing more manually demanding tasks like carrying groceries, working out, doing farm work, or reaching up on a shelf – shoulders are an important part of everyday activities.
-With this in mind, poor shoulder mobility can put a real damper on your day-to-day life.
-Not to mention that it can be a bit inconvenient, it is also quite uncomfortable and over time can become incredibly painful.
-Listed below are shoulder mobility exercises to help you prevent this condition by keeping this part of the body strong and as healthy as it can be.
+With this in mind, limited shoulder mobility can put a real damper on your day-to-day life.
+Not to mention that it can be inconvenient and uncomfortable, and over time it may lead to more discomfort for some people.
+Listed below are shoulder mobility exercises to help you maintain strength and mobility in this area and support more comfortable everyday movement.

 What Do Shoulder Mobility Exercises Do?